 The main entry hall is accessed from the exterior vestibule through a pair of fully-glazed wooden doors with narrow sidelights and a fixed transom.
 Immediately to the left in the entry hall is a carpeted wood stair featuring a board and batten wainscot on the exterior wall, and a decorative screen railing on the interior side featuring a pierced teardrop motif.
-The newel post includes an incised floral motif and is unpainted, as is the rail topping the screen railing.
+The newel post is painted white and includes an incised floral motif.
+The newel post cap and the handrail topping the screen are both stained wood.
 These finish details are used on this stair at all levels of the building.